apache/pulsar/site2/docs/tiered-storage-overview.md

   * Read how to [Use Azure BlobStore offloader with Pulsar](tiered-storage-azure.md);
   * Read how to [Use Aliyun OSS offloader with Pulsar](tiered-storage-aliyun.md);
   * Read how to [Use S3 offloader with Pulsar](tiered-storage-s3.md).
-* Tiered storage uses [Apache Hadoop](http://hadoop.apache.org/) to support filesystems for long term storage.
+* Tiered storage uses [Apache Hadoop](http://hadoop.apache.org/) to support filesystems for long-term storage.
   * Read how to [Use filesystem offloader with Pulsar](tiered-storage-filesystem.md).

 ## When to use tiered storage?